 On the road

 Finding vegan food ‘on the road’ can be a bit of a hassle, especially in rural areas.
-Honestly, your best bet is to bring your own.
+Your best bet is to bring your own.
 I usually carry some snacks like dried fruit, nuts or a granola bar.
-If I’m going to be away for longer I’ll also pack some sandwiches.
+If I’m going to be away for longer I’ll also pack some sandwiches or Clif bars.

 At train stations